ijdouglas/BDaA/README.md

 **Results**

-The above pipeline resulted in the following files
+The above pipeline resulted in the following files (contained in `output/FINAL`

 - `SB-LogReg-CVPVI_ADJUSTNOTHING_2021-01-12.rds` (created on Jan 12, 2021 at 15:36)
 - `SB-LogReg-CVPVI_AgeSexAdjusted_2021-01-12.rds` (created on Jan 12, 2021 at 15:37)